The Art of Transition

 Not all transitions are life-changing.
 Going to the movies instead of jogging in the park because it was too rainy is hardly a life-changing transition.
 But it can still cause frustration and could even ruin your day if you let it.
 How much a transition impacts you depends on a few factors:

-Is the Change Planned or Unplanned?
+Is the change planned or unplanned?

 Most of us do better planning for changes instead of having the rug pulled out from underneath us at the last minute.